reddit/devvit/devvit-docs/docs/get-started/app-accounts.md

 By default, the app account username is based on your app’s identifier.
 For example, if you run `devvit new my-first-app`, the user account ID will be `my-first-app-zzz`.
 The three-letter suffix makes creation easy by ensuring your app has a unique name.

-:::note

-When you’re testing in Developer Studio, the app will act from the developer's user account, not the generated app user account.

 :::

 ## Permissions